The Library of Lost Wands,

 There have been reports that a dog viciously attacked one of our ministry witches yesterday at King’s Cross.
 They made off with a wand carrying classified information.
 Have you seen such an animal on the train?

 ‘No’ was Lindsay’s immediate reply.
 Well, she hadn’t actually seen her on the train, so it wasn’t a lie exactly.
 She added that she had witnessed an incident in which an entirely unharmed ministry official had chased a small dog down the platform.
 There was no response.
-After signing off she pondered the exchange.
-She had wondered why Dorethia seemed to be fretting about passing the dog-chewed wand on instead of getting rid of it.
+After signing off she pondered this last exchange.
+She had wondered again why Dorethia seemed to be fretting about passing the dog-chewed wand on instead of getting rid of it.
 Now she considered there might be important, ‘classified information’ a ‘Prior Incantantum’ spell might uncover.
 She’d instinctively trusted the trio of elders who had befriended her, and trust given quickly was rare for her.
 Despite this, she was already aware that the two women had secrets.

 Lindsay sunk back into velvet cushions inhaling a scent of hyacinths, feeling the faint echoes of the honeymoon hopes of this cabin’s previous residents.
 Hot cocoa and a sugared violet had been left for her by a thoughtful house elf.
 As she sipped the creamy concoction her eyes flicked back to the occamy pensieve.
 She never travelled far without it.
 In part, this was because it was important to be able to separate the thoughts and recollections of others from her own.
 Pensieves also made it easier to organise and evaluate ideas and predictions, like books in a treasured library of forgotten minds.